Alexander Cameron Rutherford: Early political career

 Rutherford was at last successful in the 1902 election, when he ran in the newly created riding of Strathcona.
-His 1902 platform was similar to his 1898 platform and supported Haultain, but he now supported a two-province integration of the Northwest Territories into Confederation, rather than Haultain's preferred one-province approach, on the grounds that a single province would be so large as to be ungovernable.
-It at first looked as though he would run unopposed; however, at the last minute, local lawyer Nelson D. Mills publicly accused Rutherford of being not a true independent, but a dyed-in-the-wool Haultain supporter, and announced that he would run against him.
+His 1902 platform was similar to his 1898 platform and supported Haultain, but he now supported a two-province division of the southern part of the Northwest Territories, rather than Haultain's preferred one-province approach, on the grounds that a single province covering all the western prairies would be so large as to be ungovernable.
+It at first looked as though he would run unopposed; however, at the last minute, local lawyer Nelson D. Mills, a prominent Conservative, publicly accused Rutherford of being not a true independent, but a dyed-in-the-wool Haultain supporter, and announced that he would run against him.
 Rutherford was supported by most of Strathcona's most prominent residents, including his law partner Jamieson and his future rival John R. Boyle, and won an easy victory.

 Rutherford served in the Legislative Assembly of the Northwest Territories until Alberta became a province in 1905.
 During his tenure, he was elected deputy speaker and sat on standing committees for libraries, municipal law, and education.
 His legislative efforts included successful attempts to extend the boundaries of the Town of Strathcona and to empower it to borrow for construction of public works.
 He was considered a possible member of Haultain's executive council, likely in the post of Commissioner of Public Works, but the post instead went to George Bulyea.
 He joined many of his fellow MLAs in continuing to advocate for provincial status, finding that the limitations on a territory's means to raise revenue prevented the Northwest Territories from meeting its obligations.